mobratil/AutoConnectVPN/README.md

 ## Run on Windows Logon
 To run the script automatically when you log in:
+> ⚠️ You should run the following commands in a PowerShell **window with Administrator privileges**.
+>
+> 🛠 Make sure to update the -File path to where your script is stored and the -VpnName.

 ```powershell
 $Trigger = New-ScheduledTaskTrigger -AtLogOn
 $Action = New-ScheduledTaskAction -Execute "powershell.exe" -Argument '-WindowStyle Hidden -File C:\GIT\AutoConnectVPN\AutoConnectVPN.ps1 -VpnName My-Manual-VPN'
 Register-ScheduledTask -TaskName "AutoConnectVPN" -Trigger $Trigger -Action $Action
 schtasks /Run /TN "AutoConnectVPN"    # To run newly created task
 ```
-🛠 Make sure to update the -File path to where your script is stored and the -VpnName.

 ## Manage Scheduled Tasks (UI)
 1) Press Win + R, type taskschd.msc, and press Enter.